 - Hello Bellow Natural Insect Spray: Kristen Bell and husband Dax Shepard line of affordable, plant-based baby products, their bug spray is plant-based, vegan, and cruelty free.

-- HOMS Bite Blocker Insect Repellent & Clothing Treatment: uses permethrin to protect from mosquitoes and ticks.
+- HOMS Bite Blocker Insect Repellent & Clothing Treatment: uses different essential oils.

 - Honest Bug Spray: Contains soybean and castor oil and other essential oils as active ingredients.
 USDA organic certified.
 Worth a shot since soybean oil may be effective.